 Before this album, Dylan had been fixated on the Great American Songbook era for quite some time.
-Shadows in the Night, the 2015 release.
-Followed the next year by Fallen Angels.
+Shadows in the Night was released in 2015.
+It was followed the next year by Fallen Angels.
 Finally, Triplicate in 2017, a three-disk end-of-show Fourth of July-like extravaganza.
 Although, Rough and Rowdy contains no cover material, the musical influence of that era, displayed in the crooning of, for instance, Mother of Muses, and the jazz-lite of the keyboards of I Can Multitudes, is unmistakable.

 Dylan has always made both musical and lyrical references to old songs, movies, TV shows, novels, and poems in his songs.
 That tendency really took off with “Love and Theft” (thus the title) and has continued through Rough and Rowdy.
 It’s a lot of fun to try to hunt all the references down.
 See the discussions of each individual song to see the specific references myself and others have identified.